jojozhuang/jojozhuang.github.io/_posts/2017-02-14-install-splunk-on-linux.md

 In addition, add port number to Firewall's exception list if necessary.

 ### 2.3 Login to Splunk Web
 Open a web browser, access the following address.
 The default user is 'admin'.
 You need to change the password for the first time you login.
 [http://localhost:8081/](http://localhost:8081/)
 ![MIME Type](/public/pics/2017-02-14/login.png)

 ## 3. Import Data
-To use Splunk, you need to import the log file at first.
+To use Splunk, you need to import data first.
 ### 3.1 Add Data
 In the main page, select 'Add Data'->Upload files from my computer->Choose the file.
 ![MIME Type](/public/pics/2017-02-14/main.png)